Aboriginal & Torres Strait Islander Admission Scheme

 The Aboriginal and Torres Strait Islander Admission Scheme enables applicants to be assessed on any formal qualifications, life experiences and other transferable skills that support your application.

-Interviews for offers to study in Semester 1 2021, will take place from October 2020 through to January 2021.
+Interviews for offers to study in Semester 1 2022, will take place from 6-8th December 2021.
 Interview dates will be allocated upon the competition of your application.

 (The UAC applies to NSW and ACT, please see alternative admission schemes for your state.)